How to Build a No-Tool Assembly Garden Bed

 Good drainage is key to healthy roots, and raised beds already give you a head start.
 To make it even better, start with a layer of cardboard on the ground inside your frame.
 This helps smother any weeds before they can get started.
 For an extra drainage boost, you can add a layer of small branches, leaves, or straw at the very bottom before you add your soil.
 This creates air pockets that allow excess water to escape easily.
 Using a quality soil mix with plenty of organic matter also helps prevent compaction and keeps water moving, so your plant roots never get waterlogged.

-Keep Your Garden Bed Strong for Years
+How to Keep Your Garden Bed Strong for Years

 Your no-tool garden bed is built to last, and a little care goes a long way.
 The most important rule is to avoid stepping inside the bed.
 Walking on the soil compacts it, which is bad for your plants and can put unnecessary stress on the frame’s joints.
 Because the materials are so durable, you won’t have to worry about rot or pests.
 The unique Snap-Lock system also makes it easy to add new levels or create custom layouts down the road.
 Your garden can evolve with your needs without ever losing its structural strength.